axioned/checklist/checklists/seo.md

 - [ ] robots.txt
 The `robots.txt` is not blocking webpages.

 - [ ] Structured Data
 Pages using structured data are tested and are without errors.
 Structured data helps crawlers understand the content in the current page.

-- [ ] Sitemap HTML: An HTML sitemap is provided and is accessible via a link in the footer of your website.
+- [ ] Sitemap HTML
+An HTML sitemap is provided and is accessible via a link in the footer of your website.

 - [ ] Pagination link tags
 Provide `rel="prev"` and `rel="next"` to indicate paginated content.